A signup flow is the first experience you offer a potential customer.

 - What other additional activities users must do like any program installation or email activation?

 Generally, friction-based flows that involve many steps, fields, additional activities were mostly for complex products.
 Those products need great integration and the value of the product is high such as software so users are willing to complete this long sign-up process.
-The customer What is the conversion rate?
-Conversion rate is the percentage of visitors that visit your website or landing page and convert.
-Converting in this context means that the visitor does… is high as only the ones who truly want your product go all the way.
+The customer conversion rate is high as only the ones who truly want your product go all the way.

 On the other hand, frictionless signup flows let more spammers.
 You take less information about the users.
 And you can lose a lot of users on the activation process.
 You will have a higher successful signup rate but how much of them will convert into customers is not certain.
 Customers have their chance to find the value of the product at their own pace which may also backfire.
 There are no installation or payment walls in frictionless signup which makes the whole process a lot more easier.